 Every research team submits a final report.

-More information is available in the Information for Authors section of the Journals Library.
+More information on submitting your final report is available in the Information for Authors section of the Journals Library.